frephs/IS24-AM21/documentation_wip/uml.md

     %% draw a card from the respective deck and adds it to the player's hand drawCurrentPlayerCardFromDeck(DrawingDeckType deckType) PlayableCard ~~throws~~ EmptyDeckException, GameOverException

-    %% draw a card from the common board and adds it to the player hans, if the first is true the first card in the pair is drawn, otherwise the second drawCurrentPlayerCardFromPair(DrawingDeckType deckType, boolean first) PlayableCard ~~throws~~ EmptyDeckException, GameOverException
+    %% draw a card from the common board and adds it to the player hands, if the first is true the first card in the pair is drawn, otherwise the second drawCurrentPlayerCardFromPair(DrawingDeckType deckType, boolean first) PlayableCard ~~throws~~ EmptyDeckException, GameOverException
 }